 Editor’s note: Looking for the right loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Small business grants intended specifically for women can help them launch startups, create products, purchase buildings and more.
-Here are 13 of the best grants for women in business.
+Here are some of the best grants for women in business.
 (Note: Some application deadlines may have already closed; check the grants’ websites for announcements on next year’s dates.)

 The Amber Grant was created in 1998 by WomensNet to honor Amber Wigdahl, a young woman who died before she could achieve her entrepreneurial dreams.
 The grant awards $10,000 to three female business owners each month of the year; one of the monthly winners is awarded an additional $25,000 at the end of the year.
 Visit The Amber Grant online to learn more: